Kitware/VolView/docs/toolbar.md

 - Delete point: right click point and select Delete Point.
 - Delete polygon: right click point or line and select Delete Polygon.

-Polygon annotations can be tagged with a label.
-Use the palette in the upper left or the `q` or `w` keys to select the active label.
+New polygons use the selected segment from "Annotations".

 ### Ruler

-When the ruler tool selected, the left mouse button is used to place and adjust ruler end-markers.
-Right clicking on a end-marker displays a pop-up menu for deleting that ruler.
-Switch to the "Annotations" tab to see a list of annotations made to currently loaded data.
-Select the location icon next to a listed ruler to jump to its slice.
-Select the trashcan to delete that ruler.
+When the ruler tool is selected, the left mouse button places and adjusts ruler end-markers.
+Right clicking an end-marker displays a menu for deleting that ruler.

-Ruler annotations name a segment.
-Use the palette in the upper left or the `q` or `w` keys to select the active one.
+Expand its segment in "Annotations" to see its length, jump to its slice or cine frame, or delete it.

+New rulers use the selected segment from "Annotations".

 ![2D Annotations](./assets/11-volview-paint-notes.jpg)

 ### Segment configuration

 If VolView loads a JSON file matching the schema below, segments are added to the registry.
 Paint, rectangles, polygons and rulers all share `segments`.
-Every appearance field is optional and means the app default when absent.
+Appearance fields are optional.
+See [segment configuration](./configuration_file.md#segments) for replacement behavior and how omitted fields use session appearance or defaults.

 ```json
 {